cugos/cugos.github.com/grants/index.md

 ## We are in the process to establish a scholarship fund

 The details of this scholarship program are still to be worked out and will need approval by the CUGOS board.
-The overall idea is that each year CUGOS membership will vote to award one or more scholarship grants in support of ongoing <a href="https://www.osgeo.org/projects/">OSGEO projects</a> (funding availaiblity permitting).
+The overall idea is that each year CUGOS membership will vote to award one or more student scholarship grants in support of ongoing <a href="https://www.osgeo.org/projects/">OSGEO projects</a> (funding availaiblity permitting).
 For example such projects include -  but are not limited to - QGIS, PostGIS, MapServer, GDAL/OGR and OpenLayers.

 The details of the award application process and selection of suitable students will need to be determined by the CUGOS board.